sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 ## General

 Ubuntu 20.04 LTS is the operating system used on the Jump/NFS servers.
-Ubuntu creates the `/mnt` location as an ephemeral drive and cannot be used as the root location of the `jump_rwx_filestore_path` variable.
+Ubuntu creates the `/mnt` location as an ephemeral drive that cannot be used as the root location of the `jump_rwx_filestore_path` variable.

 | Name | Description | Type | Default | Notes |
 | :--- | ---: | ---: | ---: | ---: |